freshworks/marketplace-sample-apps/Freshworks-Samples/App-Development-Features/Configuration-Features/config-iparams-json-freshservice/README.md

-# Config app for freshdesk
+# Config app for freshservice

 > Using iparams.json